Table of Contents Show

 Imagine yourself suddenly waking up in a dark room.
-You can’t see anything clearly.
+You can’t see anything.
 There’s darkness everywhere.
-Your visibility is close to zero and you can’t even see your own body.
-You don’t know what to do and your heart is beating out of your chest.
+Your visibility is nearly zero, and you can’t even see your body.
+You don’t know what to do, and your heart beats out of your chest.
 You feel anxious and hopeless and cry.
-Even if there’s a way out, you seem to just remain sad and your thinking is clouded.
+Even if there’s a way out, you remain sad, and your thinking is clouded.

 That’s what a depressed person feels like.
 Depression is like the infinite darkness that’s there in the universe.
-Even if there are stars of hope like the sun which are bright enough to light up Earth, the darkness still overpowers.
+Even if there are stars of hope like the sun, bright enough to light up Earth, the darkness still overpowers.

 4. There’s Always a Way Out

 There’s always a door out of a dark room.
 Similarly, there’s always a way out of depression.
 You have to relax for once, take a break, and then search for it.

 Even if there’s sadness of dark matter everywhere, try to explore a galaxy of happiness.
 Try to go deep into that galaxy and find your way to live inside it.
 Just like the darkness manipulated its way inside your head, manipulate your mind to be happy.